natalieagus/50002-2022/_lab/lab6.md

 Recall that **only user-mode programs** can be **interrupted**.
 Interrupts signaled while the Beta is running in kernel-mode (e.g., handling another interrupt or servicing a supervisor call) **have no effect** until the processor returns to user-mode.

-The original `lab6_submit.uasm` prints out “Illegal interrupt” and then halts if a mouse interrupt is received:
+The original `tinyOS_submit.uasm` prints out “Illegal interrupt” and then halts if a mouse interrupt is received:

 <img src="/50002/assets/contentimage/lab6/3.png"  class=" center_full"/>